JK J30 FAQ - Common Questions

 How long does it take to make one of these Jeep hard tops?

-- As one can imagine, the backlog changes based on the season, but typically ranges from 4 to 6 weeks.
-In other words, we'll be able to install or ship your top about 4 to 6 weeks from the date the deposit is made.
-In high season of spring/summer it can be an 8 week lead time
+- As one can imagine, the backlog changes based on the season, but typically ranges from 8 to 12 weeks.
+In other words, we'll be able to install or ship your top about 8 to 12 weeks from the date the deposit is made.
+In high season of spring/summer it can be on the longer span of that lead time, and on the shorter mid-winter.

 - Once your installation appointment date arrives, we will need your car on-site for a few hours to install a J30.
-The J180 typically takes 1 to 2 days.
 If there is additional custom work being done, we will plan this out prior to installation.
 If the Jeep has additional accessories that must be removed or that we will need to work around, there may be more time required.

 How durable/waterproof is the tent?